Table of Contents

 The CbC report is designed to enhance transparency in cross-border taxation and is exchanged between tax authorities of different countries under the Multilateral Competent Authority Agreement (MCAA).

-5. Transfer Pricing Adjustments and Penalties
+5. TP Adjustments and Penalties

 5.1.
-Transfer Pricing Adjustments
+TP Adjustments

 If the TPO determines that the transfer prices are not in line with the arm’s length principle, they may make adjustments to the reported profits.
 The adjustments could result in additional tax liabilities for the taxpayer.